isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-transf-func/c-config-files-transf/t-ins-transf-file/t-ins-transf-file.md

       <ul id="ul_8F9B82A8AE7F45BE8C7949D2E96C7BEC">
       <li id="li_8F7BCFF251CB4F1B87DDA1A259FA9C7B"> January 1 2013 HH:MM:SS EDT </li>
       <li id="li_4BCE317EE1914074B3642687CFED5FC2"> Jan 1 2013 HH:MM:SS GMT </li>
       </ul> <p> For example, specifying July 29 2013 00:00:00 EDT as the Start Time includes data starting from July 29, 2013, at 12:00:00 AM EDT. </p> <p> You must specify a time zone.
 The time zone does not default to GMT if not specified.
-For a list of time zone abbreviations supported by the data workbench server, see <a href="../../../../../home/c-dataset-const-proc/c-time-zone.md#concept-9b540ec3e770490d94e9d5a985765477" format="dita" scope="local"> Time Zone Codes </a>. </p> <p> <p>Note:  The Use Start/End Times parameter for Sensor and log file sources is related to this parameter. </p> </p> </td>
+For a list of time zone abbreviations supported by the data workbench server, see <a href="../../../../../home/c-dataset-const-proc/c-time-zone.md#concept-9b540ec3e770490d94e9d5a985765477"> Time Zone Codes </a>. </p> <p> <p>Note:  The Use Start/End Times parameter for Sensor and log file sources is related to this parameter. </p> </p> </td>
     </tr>
     <tr>
     <td colname="col1"> Transformations </td>
     <td colname="col2"> <p>Optional.
 Defines the transformations that are to be applied to the data.
-For information about the available transformation types, see <a href="../../../../../home/c-dataset-const-proc/c-data-trans/c-data-trans.md#concept-99c6f5e6e5194adb9e98afdc0e91cf38" format="dita" scope="local"> Data Transformations </a>. </p> <p> <p>Note:  The following transformation types do not work when defined in the data workbench <span class="filepath"> Transform.cfg </span> file: </p> </p>
+For information about the available transformation types, see <a href="../../../../../home/c-dataset-const-proc/c-data-trans/c-data-trans.md#concept-99c6f5e6e5194adb9e98afdc0e91cf38"> Data Transformations </a>. </p> <p> <p>Note:  The following transformation types do not work when defined in the data workbench <span class="filepath"> Transform.cfg </span> file: </p> </p>
       <ul id="ul_B091DFBD1C33471BBC01AEC7E92FC8CC">
       <li id="li_660EBECFC407488199CCCC886326806D"> AppendURI </li>
       <li id="li_56BCEBE4A2D044AE87F5B747C6501817"> CrossRows </li>